Posts

 John Paul Sartre's 1948 play Dirty Hands is a political drama set in the fictional country of Illyria during World War II.
 The story revolves around Hugo, a young recruit for the Communist "Proletarian Party," who is tasked with assassinating Hoederer, the party's leader.
 In the drama, Hugo develops a complex relationship with Hoederer (who may represent the historical Leon Trotsky), responding emotionally to his leadership and humanity.
 Hugo is led to believe that Hoederer is having an affair with Hugo's wife, triggering the honor motive, and giving the assassination a driving force.
 The play's title, Dirty Hands, alludes to the moral compromises, and conflict of conscience, that Hugo experiences as he becomes embroiled in political machinations -ultimately leading to his act of violence.
 The play's themes and characters continue to provoke important debates about politics, morality, and individual responsibility.
 As was Trotsky, Hoederer is viewed ...

-Painters of artistic branding are treated as torch bearers of the state-of-the-art, while the less prominent agents of artistic and political nuance, are not.
-Thus, even if the object of art is understood in terms of its construction, the context is an underlying agenda of the story.
-How droll! -to think that we think we are beyond culture, but continue to mine the cultural, ethnic, and anthropological history of tradition.
-It is a hybrid of narrative and dialog feeding a meta-practice of validation.
-They are both aspects of looking, seeing, perceiving -and painting.
-In many places the transfer is in retrospect, as if viewing a perspective in a mirror, one that asks more questions than it answers, and each, essentially, the same as the other.
-Contingent on this relationship is the theory's constant evolution, and is, in any case, a premonition of a future collaboration, one in which development supercedes experience.
-The unconscionable timing and unrelenting historical process of ...
+Well-known artists are regarded as torchbearers of the avant-garde, while their less-prominent counterparts are not — revealing that context is an essential element of aesthetic merit.
+We imagine ourselves beyond history, yet continue to mine the cultural, ethnic, and anthropological depths of tradition.
+This tension produces a hybrid of narrative and dialogue, feeding a meta-practice of validation.
+Both are aspects of looking, seeing, perceiving — and painting.
+In many instances, the transfer occurs in retrospect, like viewing a perspective in a mirror: one that raises more questions than it answers, yet where each reflection remains, essentially, the same as the last.
+Contingent on this relationship is the theory's constant evolution — a premonition of future collaboration, one in which development supersedes experience.
+The unconscionable timing and unrelenting momentum of historical revolution lends the process a monstrous appearance.
+Strange, to recall the traces of humanism —...